MissingCore/Music/docs/experimental-features.md

 Most experimental features require you to enable it in the "Experimental Features" screen (`Settings > Experimental Features`).

-## Continue Playback on Dismiss

-This enables playback to continue after removing the app from "Recent Tasks".

-> [!NOTE]
-> You may need to force-stop the app to stop playback in the situation where the media notification disappears when this experimental feature is enabled.

 ## Ignore Interruptions

 This enables playback to continue when an interruption (ie: call, notification, timer) occurs.